Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 2. Open All-In-One WP Migration plugin
 3. Click on import option on the destination site, and upload the file downloaded in previous section
 4. Empty the caches in W3TC plugin (or any other caches) and validate the content of the site.
- -	Click on the Performance option given in the left sidebar of the admin panel.
- -  Then click on Dashboard option and you will see a button with label 'empty all caches'.
+    - Go to Performance -> Dashboard in the admin panel.
+You will see a button with label 'empty all caches'.

 ### Recommended Plugins:
 Usually it is not required, however after the data migration, it is better to validate that you have the default recommended plugins activated and configured properly as it was before.
 [If you are strictly bound to not use them, then you can remove the plugins].